jetspiking/ClockPRO/README.md

 <img src="https://raw.githubusercontent.com/jetspiking/ClockPRO/main/Screenshots/Screenshot0.png">

+# Community Frames
+_Community frames will be displayed here, so far no custom frames were made yet._

 # Thank you for using Clock - PRO
 If you enjoy this software series, you could consider supporting me by purchasing application [Colorpick - PRO](https://store.steampowered.com/app/1388790/Colorpick__PRO).
 For a few dollars (depending on Steam pricing in region) you receive a DRM-free Colorpick application.